9 Commando Roll of Honour

 Killed in action or died of wounds

-Private George Smith died during an operation against German forces in the wadis near the Anzio beachhead, Italy.
-He has no known grave.
+Private George Smith was killed in action during an operation against German forces in the wadis near the Anzio beachhead, Italy, and has no known grave.
 Son of George Henry and Alice Smith; husband of Elsie Smith, of Middlesbrough, Yorkshire.

 STARLING, Horace Edwin